 Neither Apple nor Tesla invented their great products.
 Apple redesigned smartphones with a unique feature of the multitouch user interface.
-Similarly, Tesla redesigned automobiles with new technology cores like electric battery and autopilot.
-Similar to Apple’s success in the smartphone industry, why cannot Tesla take over the automobile industry?
+Similarly, Tesla redesigned automobiles with new technology cores like electric batteries and autopilot.
+Similar to Apple’s success in the smartphone industry, why can Tesla not take over the automobile industry?
 If it happens, the creative wave destruction effect in a four trillion-dollar industry would be by far greater than whatever happened in human history.
 Hence, Tesla has emerged as fantastic world-changing money-making speculation.
 However, neither their products nor their competencies in core technologies are similar.
 Such reality creates both hope and desperation.
 To some, Tesla’s stock price is a bubble.
 To many, it’s a rare chance to grab Tesla’s stock to have an unprecedented multiplier effect on investment.
 Such suspense inspires us to look into the winning strategy of Apple vs Tesla.

-Apple’s emergence as a latecomer to show innovation magic in the matured mobile phone industry
+Apple’s emergence as a latecomer to show Innovation magic in the matured mobile phone industry

-Despite initial success, the sale of iPhone within a year came down to virtually zero.
+Despite initial success, the sale of the iPhone within a year came down to virtually zero.
 It started to experience both externality and competition effects.
-The competition started offering imitation, and also innovation at a later stage.
+The competition started offering imitation and also innovation at a later stage.
 To sustain in the market, Apple has been releasing successive better versions. iOS, multitouch, and aesthetic designs are Apple’s core winning strategies.

 iPhone’s heatwave melted iceberg like competition behemoths

 Mobile handsets emerged as electronic and wireless communication technology-intensive device.
 However, the role of software kept steadily growing.
 Sustaining competition strategy was largely based on the addition of software-intensive features.
 Moreover, it also had an aesthetic appeal.
 However, major smartphone makers like Nokia or Blackberry did not have a strong base in software.
 Hence, they faced extreme difficulty in responding to Apple’s iOS-based software-centric innovation strategy.
 Furthermore, iPhone’s killer multitouch technology core was Apple’s proprietary.
-Apple’s aesthetically pleasant design features were also far more superior to what competition could offer.
+Apple’s aesthetically pleasant design features were also far superior to what the competition could offer.

 Like competitors, Apple was sourcing most of the physical components from the 3rd party suppliers.
-But Apple’s innovation strategy around iOS, multitouch, and aesthetically pleasant designs were highly difficult for competitors to imitate.
-The high difficulty of imitating Apple’s proprietary technology core and time killed by attempts to counter it by uplifting existing technology core pushed Nokia, Blackberry, and others at the corner.
-Although Samsung responded to imitate with Android, imitation was of poor quality for a long time, primarily due to competitors’ weak position in software.
+But Apple’s innovation strategy around iOS, multitouch, and aesthetically pleasant designs was highly difficult for competitors to imitate.
+The high difficulty of imitating Apple’s proprietary technology core and the time killed by attempts to counter it by uplifting existing technology core pushed Nokia, Blackberry, and others at the corner.
+Although Samsung responded to imitation with Android, imitation was of poor quality for a long time, primarily due to competitors’ weak position in software.
 Moreover, Apple also slowed down Samsung’s such move with patent lawsuits.

 Tesla’s emergence as automobile superstar—creating suspense in winning strategy of Apple vs Tesla

 The first one is that battery that should improve significantly so that a $5000 battery pack can let a family Sedan charge in less than 10 minutes to gather enough charge to drive over 500 km range.
-So far, Tesla has been sourcing battery pack from the 3rd parties like Panasonic.
-On the one hand, liquid electrolyte-based battery technology that Panasonic has mastered to serve the consumer electronics industry does not appear to meet these price and performance targets.
-Even if it does, incumbent automobile makers can readily switch to it, as Tesla cannot offer barrier, either through patents or complementary facilities.
+So far, Tesla has been sourcing battery packs from the 3rd parties like Panasonic.
+On the one hand, the liquid electrolyte-based battery technology that Panasonic has mastered to serve the consumer electronics industry does not appear to meet these price and performance targets.
+Even if it does, incumbent automobile makers can readily switch to it, as Tesla cannot offer barriers, either through patents or complementary facilities.

-More importantly, the commodity battery pack offered by Panasonic, CATL, or others is not amenable to growth to meet $5000 price target for offering 500 km range with 10 minutes charge.
+More importantly, the commodity battery pack offered by Panasonic, CATL, or others is not amenable to growth to meet $5000 price target for offering a 500 km range with 10 minutes charge.
 Hence, the batter technology core should be changed.
 As opposed to battery makers, automobile behemoth Toyota has a leadership position in the next-generation solid-state lithium-ion battery.
 With a very strong patent portfolio, Toyota will likely resist Tesla to switch to the next wave of battery technology.

 Autonomous Diving or Autopilot

-Weakness in the underlying science of FSD is posing a challenge to winning strategy of Apple vs Tesla
+Weakness in the underlying science of FSD is posing a challenge to the winning strategy of Apple vs Tesla

 However, the barrier appears to be in the underlying science.
-Upon reaching five disengagement frequency over 1000 km, the neural network-based deep learning algorithm is saturating.
+Upon reaching five disengagement frequencies over 1000 km, the neural network-based deep learning algorithm is saturating.
 Disengagement frequency should fall far below its current level to make FSD safer than human drivers.
 This is the inherent limitation of the underlying science.
 Hence, the performance improvement of FSD has stalled.
-How long will it take to escape this situation appears to be uncertain.
+How long will it take to escape this situation appears to be uncertain?
 The likely roll-out date of autonomous vehicles has already shifted by as far as ten years or so.
-If it shifts further, whatever the edge Tesla and other technology giants have gained will be left to imitation.
+If it shifts further, whatever edge Tesla and other technology giants have gained will be left to imitation.

 This analysis of the winning strategy of Apple vs Tesla is based on the interpretation of facts and figures within applicable theories.
 Nobody exactly can say about the unfolding future in the technology space.
 Let’s keep watching these wonderful dynamics shaping the automobile industry.
 We all hope to see the success of any attempt to offer us emission-free safer automobiles than what we have today.
 Let’s wish good luck to all initiatives in offering us a better tomorrow.